vinish86/crossplane-explorer/README.md

 ## Helm Releases Management

-The **Helm** section provides comprehensive management of Helm releases in your Kubernetes cluster, similar to [OpenLens](https://github.com/MuhammedKalkan/OpenLens/):
+The **Helm** section provides lightweight, comprehensive management of Helm releases in your Kubernetes cluster:

 ### Features
 - **Namespace Organization**: Releases are grouped by namespace for easy navigation